Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 Manually Installing the software on a PC / Other SBC

-NOTE: There has been some confusion around this, if you are using the ready to use images shown above you DO NOT need to follow the manual installation guide as the software is already pre-installed on the ready to use images.
+NOTE: There has been some confusion around this, if you are using the ready to use images shown above you DO NOT need to follow this manual installation guide as the software is already pre-installed on the ready to use images.
+These manual installation steps are only for installing the software yourself on a PC or your own SBC.

 The KerberosSDR software has been tested on Ubuntu Debian systems.